Universal - Memory Tampering - Detector

 In this case, recognized memory manipulations are not provided directly by a monitor, but by the protected data types themselves.
 There are several protected data types that have been introduced by AntiCheat:

-• Collection (Pro): Important information can be not only within basic data types such as integer or float, but also within collections.
-AntiCheat provides protected alternatives for commonly used collections such as List, Queue and Stack, allowing you to monitor changes and check their integrity.
+Collection (Pro): Important information can be stored not only within basic data types such as integer or float, but also within collections.
+AntiCheat provides protected alternatives for commonly used collections such as List, Queue, and Stack, allowing you to monitor changes and check their integrity.

-• DataChain (Pro): A data chain is similar to a linked list consisting of a sequence of elements arranged in a specific order.
+DataChain (Pro): A data chain is similar to a linked list, consisting of a sequence of elements arranged in a specific order.
 It is used to maintain the order of these elements while preserving their integrity.
-Data chain can be useful in scenarios where you want to manage e.g. "Digital Assets", "Achievements", "Virtual Currencies" etc.
+A data chain can be useful in scenarios where you want to manage e.g. "Digital Assets", "Achievements", "Virtual Currencies", etc.

-Once one of this protected data types recognize manipulation or an attempt of it, it notifies the 'PrimitiveCheatingDetector' which also notifies its observers of the detected cheating.
+Once one of these protected data types recognizes manipulation or an attempt at it, it notifies the 'PrimitiveCheatingDetector', which in turn notifies its observers of the detected cheating.

 React On Cheating

-When the detector (data validator) is set up, you sure want to react on detected cheating.
+When the detector (data validator) is set up, you surely want to react to detected cheating.

 Punisher